 Read more about how the camera and lens work and how to take better fruit photos with studio and natural light.
 Make your food photos look yummy and juicy without spending much money on equipment.

-There exist many different ways of shooting fruits.
+Many different ways of shooting fruits exist.
 You may enhance the most common fruit composition using props, change the scene or experiment with shape and texture.
-Below I have prepared 4 most interesting ways to add visual interest to your fruits images.
+Below, I have prepared four of the most interesting ways to add visual interest to your fruits images.

 For sliced fruit photography, you may use any fruit that may be cut in a relatively neat way.
 Hard fruits are the easiest to use.
 Once you decide on the fruit, you need to determine how to cut it.
 Some fruits are too soft to be sliced.
 Some fruits look best when they are wet.
 If you want, you can spray some water to make them look fresh.

-Choose highly carbonated mineral water, because it has larger and more durable bubbles.
+Choose highly carbonated mineral water because it has larger and more durable bubbles.
 You may use a glass cup or a plastic box as a container, in which you are going to take a picture of fruit.
 It is convenient to use rectangular glass containers or shaped cans of dairy products.
-Of course, the containers should not leak and be sealed, because the shooting may last from a few minutes to an hour or more.
+Of course, the containers should not leak and be sealed because the shoot may last from a few minutes to an hour or more.

-Radu Zaciu worked with a variety of fruits and vegetables: kiwi, cauliflower, white cabbage, pineapple, potatoes, strawberries, pumpkin and others.
+Radu Zaciu worked with a variety of fruits and vegetables: kiwi, cauliflower, white cabbage, pineapple, potatoes, strawberries, pumpkins and others.
 For small ones – he brought into play the small light bulbs, for larger ones – 40W bulbs.
-The lighting was very weak, so the photographer shot in the pitch dark at the long shutter speed (more than ten seconds to properly expose objects).
+The lighting was very weak, so the photographer shot in the pitch dark at long shutter speeds (more than ten seconds to properly expose objects).
 Radu Zaciu adds a bit of light for the leaves to capture them as well.